Rec 3: Genesis: Plot

 Clara, followed by Rafa, takes a chainsaw and fights her way through the infected, but Rafa is bitten and Clara is forced to kill him.
 Koldo enters the kitchen to find a dead Atun, having slit his wrists to prevent infection, and killing the Vet with a kitchen tool.
 Clara finds Koldo in the kitchen and both are surrounded by a horde of infected, which are suddenly paralyzed by the voice of the priest reciting scripture over the P.A. system.
-Clara and Koldo go out into the garden, but Clara is bitten by Koldo’s infected grandfather, whose deafness renders him immune to the prayer.
-Koldo cuts Clara's arm just below the elbow to stop the infection, and they arrive at the estate's exit, where they discover that the authorities have quarantined the area.
-The attempt to stop Clara's infection fails, and she begins to show the first signs of infection; Koldo takes her outside where the police and a GEO team tell him to let her go.
-Clara and Koldo share a final kiss before Clara, now fully turned, bites his tongue off and then turns to attack the armed men, who shoot both of them down.
-In their final moments, Clara and Koldo hold each other's hands as they die of their wounds.
+Clara and Koldo go out into the garden, where Clara is bitten by Koldo’s infected grandfather, whose deafness renders him immune to the prayer.
+Koldo cuts Clara's arm just below the elbow to stop the infection and they arrive at the estate's exit, where they discover that the authorities have quarantined the area.
+The attempt to stop Clara's infection fails and she begins to show signs of turning.
+Koldo takes her outside where the police and a GEO team tell him to let her go.
+Clara and Koldo share a final kiss before Clara, now fully turned, bites his tongue off and then turns to attack the armed men who shoot both of them down.
+Clara and Koldo hold each other's hands as they die from their gun wounds.

 Production

 In May 2010, it was announced Filmax had greenlit two new [REC] films consisting of Rec 3: Genesis and Rec 4: Apocalypse.
 In contrast to the previous movies, Jaume Balagueró and Paco Plaza did not co-direct the new installments with Plaza directing Rec 3: Genesis while Balagueró would direct Rec 4: Apocalypse.

-The film began with the shooting on 4 April 2011 and ended on 20 May 2011.
-Post-production began on 23 May 2011.
+The shooting began on 4th April 2011 and ended on 20th May 2011.
+Post-production began on 23rd May 2011.
 The shooting lasted for seven weeks in Barcelona.
 A teaser trailer premiered in September, while a theatrical trailer was released in December.

 Release

-REC 3: Génesis was released on 30 March 2012 in Spain.
+REC 3: Génesis was released in theatres 30th March 2012 in Spain.
 It was released on DVD in August 2012.
-The US release date was 3 August 2012 via On Demand services with a 7 September 2012 theatrical release date that followed.
-It was released on DVD in the US on 6 November 2012.
+The US release date was 3rd August 2012 via On Demand services with a 7th September 2012 theatrical release date that followed.
+It was released on DVD in the US on 6th November 2012.